Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Discussion and future work

 \section{Discussion and future work}

-In Sec. \ref{Sec3} we mentioned that for completing the description of the structure of quantum circuits, in addition to interaction graph we also require gate dependency graph properties.
-Gate dependency graphs can give insight in how a circuit evolves in time.
+In Sec. \ref{Sec3}, we mentioned that for completing the description of the structure of quantum circuits, in addition to the interaction graph, we also require gate dependency graph properties.
+Gate dependency graphs can give insight into how a circuit evolves in time.
 The critical path within the graph is the most relevant property as it is related to the parallelization degree of the gates, which directly influences the circuit depth.
 This would also help to explore the oracles or other patterns and repetitions within the circuit.
-In addition to gate dependency graphs, properties like the amount of parallelism in the circuit (gate density), measurement and idle gates are influencing the success rate of the circuit a lot \cite{tomesh2022supermarq}.
+In addition to gate dependency graphs, properties like the amount of parallelism in the circuit (gate density), measurement, and idle gates are influencing the success rate of the circuit a lot \cite{tomesh2022supermarq}.

-In addition to this we must not underestimate the role of mapping technique in these outcomes.
-For example, including features like look-ahead/back approaches or optimal initial qubit placement would probably make stronger influence in terms of mapping results when used on circuits with already predefined, steady and repetitive structure.
-To verify this assumption, we plan to compare the performance of quantum circuits when using different types of mappers and optimization properties in order to investigate the mapper-circuit relationship in contrast to the device-circuit relationship demonstrated in this paper.
+In addition to this, we must not underestimate the role of the mapping technique in these outcomes.
+For example, including features like look-ahead/back approaches or optimal initial qubit placement would probably have a stronger influence in terms of mapping results when used on circuits with already predefined, steady, and repetitive structures.
+To verify this assumption, we plan to compare the performance of quantum circuits when using different types of mappers and optimization properties to investigate the mapper-circuit relationship in contrast to the device-circuit relationship demonstrated in this paper.
 That could then lead to providing guidelines for designing and optimizing algorithm-aware mapping techniques.
 To this purpose, structured design space exploration methodologies can be used as pointed out in \cite{bandic2020structured}.